ledimestari/homeassistant-storj-integration/README.md

 ## Backend

-Uses the api endpoints provided by your storj node.
+This integration uses the api endpoints provided by your storj node, you can find the used json formatted data from the paths below.

 Used api paths:
 ```